Payment Protection Insurance (PPI) complaints

 - We are best placed to deal with any queries our customers have about their PPI policy.

 - Rather than talk to a Claims Management Company (CMC), you can find all the information you need about raising a complaint about how your PPI policy was sold on this page.
 Your complaint will be assessed in exactly the same way if you come to us directly, but you will avoid having to share any potential compensation payments with a Claims Management Company (CMC).
-Further information on CMCs can be found in a joint note from the CMC Regulators (Ministry of Justice), the FSA, the FOS and the FSCS.
+Further information on CMCs can be found in a joint note from the CMC Regulators (Ministry of Justice), the FSA (now known as the Financial Conduct Authority (FCA)), the FOS and the FSCS..

-If you have any further query about the way your PPI was sold you can ring a dedicated telephone line for PPI customers 08457 253 519 (lines open 9am to 6pm, Monday to Friday).
+If you have any further query about the way your PPI was sold you can ring a dedicated telephone line for PPI customers 08457 253 519 (lines open 8am to 6pm, Monday to Friday and 9am to 2pm Saturday).

 3. My PPI policy was taken out many years ago.
 Can I still complain?